Tesla Phantom Braking: 5 Proven Fixes (2026)

 - Less visual clutter

-However, wet roads at night can cause issues from reflections.
+However, wet roads at night can cause issues from headlight reflections off the road surface.

 When Phantom Braking Is Dangerous